PrimeSolar/ocean-minded/README.md

 ## 🌐 Usage

-Once the server is running, you can explore the website for the travel company.
+Once the server is running, you can explore the web application for the travel company.
 Your sea adventure awaits!

 <a name="get-in-touch"></a>